Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 president, secretary, treasurer, publicist, members advocate, membership

-initially by volunteers doing the work, and are subject to annual election by
+filled initially by volunteers doing the work, and are subject to annual

-voting members of the church (by a majority vote), as well as recall by the
+election by voting members of the church (by a majority vote), as well as

 majority.

-patronship by making substantial donations of property or money, voting
+ethics, to patronship by making substantial donations of property or money,

-with specific job descriptions that have been approved by the other voting
+specific positions with specific job descriptions that have been approved by

-their progress and plans for the next quarter to the Board and
+quarterly reports on their progress and plans for the next quarter to the Board

 Do